pgcentralfoundation/pgrx/pgx-examples/operators/README.md

 The `#[pg_operator]` macro is used to manually declare a function as a Postgres operator.

-Operator functions take one or two arguments and return non-void value.
+Operator functions take one or two arguments and return a non-void value.
 The argument types and return types do not necessarily need to be identical.

 If, for example, you have a type, such as: